 - When you take the dough out of the bowl, it should have almost doubled in size.
 Place the dough on the parchment paper and shape it into a large, round disc – about 2 inches or so in height.

-- Bake the bread for about 40 minutes.
+- To complete the No-Knead Serbian Pogacha (Bread) Recipe, bake the bread for about 40 minutes.

 - Props to my husband for posing in these pictures and breaking bread with me 🙂 Enjoy this hearty bread with a delicious soup or sauce.